 You can find Shoreside caravan and camping park at:

-Shoreside is as good a campsite in Anglesey as any other though not as secluded and quiet as others.
+Shoreside is as good a campsite in Anglesey as any other though not as secluded as others.
 What it lacks in that respect it makes up in its location and local amenities.
-If you like aircraft then there’s your added bonus.I got one of these to pump up my boat so a couple of air beds is no problem, its rechargeable too.
+Night time is generally quiet even areas near to the main Rhosneigr road, there is little traffic in the evening.
+If you like military aircraft then there is your added bonus.I got one of these to pump up my boat so a couple of air beds is no problem, its rechargeable too.
 Great bit of kit.